|Pvt. Lester C. Cale

 On October 20th the Arisan Maru returned to Manila Bay.
 While the ship had been off Palawan, the port area had been bombed by American planes.
 The ship joined a convoy of eleven other ships.
 The convoy sailed on October 21st for Formosa.

 Around 5:00 pm on October 24th, the ship was in the Bashi Channel in the South China Sea.
-Twenty POWs were on deck preparing dinner when they saw the Japanese guards suddenly run to the stem of the ship.
-A torpedo passed missing the ship.
-The Japanese then ran to the stern of the ship and watched as a second torpedo missed the ship.
+Twenty POWs were on deck preparing dinner when they saw the Japanese guards suddenly run to the stem of the ship and watched a torpedo pass in front of the ship.
+The Japanese ran to the stern of the ship and watched as a second torpedo passed behind the ship.
 Two more torpedoes were spotted heading directly at the ship.
 Both hit amidships.
 The ship shook and came to a stop.

-To get the POWs on deck back into the holds, the guards began shooting at them.
+To get the POWs on deck back into the holds, the guards began aiming his machine-gun at them.
 Once the POWs were in the holds, the guards cut the rope ladders and put the hatch covers on the holds.
 Since orders were given to abandon ship, they did not tie the covers down.

 After the Japanese were gone, some POWs in the ship's first hold made it on deck and reattached the rope ladders to both holds.
 The POWs climbed out of the holds to the deck.
 Some men realizing the ship was slowly sinking swam to the nearest Japanese ship which was picking up Japanese survivors.
 When they reached the ship, the crew pushed the POWs away with poles.
 Those who tried to climb onto the ship were hit with clubs.